40 Golden Facts about the Great Barrier Reef

 The ancient nautilus lives on the Great Barrier Reef

-• Many operators send divers to stay aboard platforms, or ships that are parked permanently on the reef, leading to an increase of diseases on those reefs.
+34. Many operators send divers to stay aboard platforms or ships parked permanently on the reef, leading to increased diseases on those reefs.

 Some people snorkeling on a coral reef